 At about the same time, I started working for a community bank in South Florida as their part-time IT Coordinator.
 Three months after starting this position, Hurricane Andrew made his appearance in South Florida, wiping out their Homestead branch.
 (This was my first experience with real-live disaster recovery…there would be many more.)
 The part-time position led to a full time position, which led to a series of steadily escalating IT positions in the banking industry.

-I currently hold the the Certified Information Systems Auditor (CISA) designation and the Certified in Risk and Information Security Controls (CRISC) designation from ISACA, the Certification in Control Self-Assessment (CCSA) and Certified in Risk Management Assurance (CRMA) designations from The Institute of Internal Auditors, the Certified Business Continuity Professional (CBCP) designation from the Disaster Recovery Institute (DRI), the Certified Third-party Risk Professional (CTPRP) designation from the Shared Assessments Group.
+I currently hold the the Certified Information Systems Auditor (CISA) designation and the Certified in Risk and Information Security Controls (CRISC) designation from ISACA, the Certification in Control Self-Assessment (CCSA) and Certified in Risk Management Assurance (CRMA) designations from The Institute of Internal Auditors, the Master Business Continuity Professional (MBCP) designation from the Disaster Recovery Institute (DRI), the Certified Third-party Risk Professional (CTPRP) designation from the Shared Assessments Group.
+Most recently, I was in AICPA’s inaugural class of 100 participants where I received their Cybersecurity Advisory Services Certificate.
 I also serve as an instructor for the Southern Operations School of Banking.

 Download Tom’s speaker bio.